-Patients attend the Active Back Programme Monday to Friday from 09.00 to 17.00 and go home at weekends.
+Patients attend the Active Back Programme Monday to Friday (finishes Thursday in the final week) from 09.00 to 17.00 and go home at weekends.
 Due to the residential element of the programme, patients will stay in a hotel during the week, the cost of which is funded by the NHS.

 Treatment is group based and up to eight patients can attend a session.
-There are four follow-up sessions with the therapists during the two years and patients’ progress is evaluated.
+There are two follow-up sessions with the therapists during the year and patients’ progress is evaluated.

 There is no individual hands-on treatment and you will not see a doctor or undergo any further medical investigations.
 The Active Back Programme moves away from seeking a medical cure or reduction in pain intensity, focusing instead on self-management through education sessions, tailored exercises, psychological support and practical coping and problem-solving strategies.

 What does the course involve?